 Highlights: ITU Plenipotentiary Conference 2022

-At this highest-level meeting, 193 Member States are set to agree on ITU’s strategic and financial plans, leadership, and direction for the next four years.
+At this highest-level meeting, 193 Member States will agree on ITU’s strategic and financial plans, leadership, and direction for the next four years.

-Find background information about PP-22 here, or scroll down for regular updates from the conference.
+Learn more about about PP-22 here, or scroll down for regular updates from the conference.